ahungry/com.ahungry.crypt.aws4/README.md

   (aws4/make {:request-parameters "Action=DescribeRegions&Version=2013-10-15"
               :host "ec2.amazonaws.com"

-              # This should be dynamic/the current datetime
+              # This should be dynamic/the current datetime in UTC
               :amzdate "20210424T182850Z"
               :method "GET"

-              # This should be dynamic/the current date
+              # This should be dynamic/the current date in UTC
               :datestamp "20210424"
               :region "us-east-1"
               :service "ec2"